Councillor Vacancies

 - An elector of the local council; or in the past 12 months occupied land or other premises in the area the local council serves (as owner or tenant); or work in the area local council serves (as your principal or only place of work); or live within three miles of the local council boundary.

 When there is a vacancy for a councillor, it is advertised on this page and on the parish council's noticeboard at Saxilby Co-op.
 You can apply by submitting an application, using the form below.
-This is then considered at full council.
+The completed form should be emailed to clerk@saxilbyparishcouncil.gov.uk, or delivered to the parish council office (upstairs in St Andrews Community Centre).
+Applications will then be considered at full council.

 What does a local council do?